Words and images by Greg Mansfield

 In the southeast corner of Wales stands Caldicot Castle, one of Wales’ most magnificent medieval strongholds.
 The Norman conquerors built this fortress in 1086, near the site of a former Saxon castle.

 The castle’s stones hold dark intrigue.
-In 1391, the halls witnessed a tragedy when King Richard II’s agents murdered Thomas of Woodstock, the castle’s owner and son of King Edward III of England, within its walls.
-This brutal act led to the Crown seizing the castle, forever changing its destiny.
+In 1391, the halls witnessed a tragedy when King Richard II’s agents murdered Thomas of Woodstock within its walls.
+Woodstock was the castle’s owner and son of King Edward III of England.
+This brutal act led to the Crown seizing the castle.

-Time took its toll on the magnificent structure until the Cobb family breathed new life into its stones in 1885.
-Their Victorian restoration transformed the crumbling fortress into an elegant residence, preserving its medieval charm for future generations.
+Time took its toll on this magnificent structure until the Cobb family breathed new life into its stones in 1885.
+They restored the crumbling fortress into an elegant residence, preserving its medieval charm for future generations.

 Today, Caldicot Castle attracts visitors seeking both history and mystery.
-The medieval towers don’t just showcase reconstructions of ancient life – they harbour otherworldly inhabitants who refuse to leave their beloved home.
+The medieval towers don’t just showcase reconstructions of ancient life – they harbour ghostly inhabitants who refuse to leave their beloved home.

 Brown-robed monks glide silently through centuries-old corridors, their spectral forms disappearing around corners.
 Mysterious grey ladies materialize before stunned onlookers, their presence acknowledged by many witness accounts.

 Current visitors and staff members regularly encounter inexplicable phenomena.
 Objects move on their own, defying explanation, while sudden cold spots catch unsuspecting guests off guard.
-Perhaps most intriguing, dogs visiting the castle often react strangely in specific locations, their heightened senses detecting presences that escape human perception.
+Perhaps most intriguing, dogs visiting the castle often react strangely in certain locations.

 Today, the local authority maintains this remarkable piece of Welsh heritage, allowing visitors to step back in time while perhaps encountering something supernatural.
 Each tower, hall, and courtyard tells a story – both historical and paranormal.

 Will you dare to explore the haunted halls of Caldicot Castle?
-Go and discover why this medieval marvel continues to captivate historians and ghost hunters alike.
+Go and discover why this medieval monument continues to captivate historians and ghost hunters alike.

 Chepstow Castle